 The main office phone number is 918-363-8298.
 This is also the number to report student absences.
 Please check our school website at www.keystonerangers.org for important information and the school calendar.
 It is updated on a regular basis.
-Keystone Public Schools does not have a Facebook page or any other form of social media.
-Please check our website for the most current information or contact the school office.
+Please check our website or Facebook page for the most current information or contact the school office.